keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

   One of these IPs is issued to those devices when they request one.

 Automatic Allocation
-: Same as dynamic allocation, the only difference is in this mode the DHCP server also keeps track of what IPs were assigned the which devices, and try to assign the same IP to the same device each time they are connected, if possible.
+: Same as dynamic allocation, the only difference is that in this mode the DHCP server also keeps track of what IPs were assigned to which devices, and tries to assign the same IP to the same device each time they are connected, if possible.

 Fixed Allocation
 : a manually specified list of MAC addresses and their corresponding IPs is configured.
   IP allocation is according to this list.
-When MAC address of a device cannot be found in this list, DHCP server then falls back to automatic allocation or dynamic allocation or even refuse to allocate at all.
+When the MAC address of a device cannot be found in this list, the DHCP server then falls back to automatic allocation or dynamic allocation or even refuses to allocate at all.

-DHCP is usually used to assign IPs to devices, including computers, laptops, moblie devices and also primary gateways.
+DHCP is usually used to assign IPs to devices, including computers, laptops, mobile devices and also primary gateways.
 In addition to this function, it can also be used to assign other things on the network, like NTP (Network Time Protocol) servers.

 #### How it works

 1. DHCP discovery
-  a. **DHCP discover message** sent by a client without IP (`0.0.0.0:68`) to the broadcast address `255.255.255.255:67`.
+  a.
+A **DHCP discover message** is sent by the client without an IP (`0.0.0.0:68`) to the broadcast address `255.255.255.255:67`.
   b.
-DHCP server responds (`source IP:port` = `DHCP server IP:67`) with a **DHCP offer message** also to
+The DHCP server responds (`source IP:port` = `DHCP server IP:67`) with a **DHCP offer message** also to
      the broadcast address `255.255.255.255:67`.
-In this offer message contains the IP address that the server offers for the assignment.
+This offer message contains the IP address that the server offers for the assignment.
   c.
-DHCP client (`0.0.0.0:68`) then sent a **DHCP request message** to the DHCP server (`255.255.255.255:67`)
+The DHCP client (`0.0.0.0:68`) then sent a **DHCP request message** to the DHCP server (`255.255.255.255:67`)
      to accept the offer.
   d.
-DHCP server again responds (`destination IP:port` = `255.255.255.255:68`; and MAC address of the client
+The DHCP server again responds (`destination IP:port` = `255.255.255.255:68`; and the MAC address of the client
-     is included in one of the fields in the message, so the client knows this is intended for itself) with an **DHCP ACK message**.
+     is included in one of the fields in the message, so the client knows this is intended for itself) with a **DHCP ACK message**.
 2. DHCP client now uses the information provided by the DHCP server to configure its network stack.
    **DHCP lease** is now complete.
-DHCP lease has a expiration time, when the lease is expired or is released by the client, the assigned IP can be then returned to the pool of available IPs.
+DHCP lease has an expiration time, when the lease is expired or is released by the client, the assigned IP can then be returned to the pool of available IPs.

 ### VPN